Module 1 Content Row

 When you have a clear understanding of the business process, you will be able to clarify the business problem to be solved and ensure the technical solution delivers actual value to the business.

 Business process analysis is often the first set of models we do when beginning to scope a new project or analyze a feature request or evaluate what the data is telling us about how to improve our organization.
+And we come back to these techniques again to help the business realize improvement opportunities as we roll out new solutions.

 In this module, you'll discover: